 The Province of Alberta is looking at options to improve Alberta’s place in Canada as part of a “Fair Deal Panel Review.”
 The panel’s recommendations include replacing the RCMP with an expensive new Provincial Police Service.

 The Government of Alberta (GoA) is proposing to replace the Alberta RCMP with a smaller Alberta Provincial Police Service (APPS) which would cost Albertans hundreds of millions more for far fewer fully-trained police officers.

 - The federal government pays 30% of Alberta’s RCMP policing costs – that’s ~$185 million annually.
 If Alberta were to replace the RCMP, Alberta taxpayers and local communities would be on the hook for the full cost of provincial policing, plus transition costs that are currently estimated to be ~$366 million.
 Based on actual costs in other jurisdictions, this could double, triple, or worse.

 - When you need the police, which would you rather have: 3,097 fully trained RCMP Members or 1,613 fully trained APPS officers to respond to high-risk, complex, urgent calls for service?

 2. Risks to Community Safety

-- Since 2017, public requests for police assistance in both emergency and non-urgent matters in Alberta have risen 20%.
+- From 2017 to 2018, public requests for police assistance in both emergency and non-urgent matters in Alberta have risen 24%.

 3. Albertans Support the RCMP

-- 92% of Albertans want to see a detailed accounting of costs and impacts to service levels before any change is considered.
+- 92% want a detailed accounting of the full costs of transition before any decision is made